-I found this note of mine from about 10-12 years ago (obviously prompted by what someone else had written).
+I found this note of mine from around 2003 (obviously prompted by what someone else had written).
 I guess I’m one of the dawdlers who doesn’t have to dot all the i’s and cross all the t’s:

 The dawdlers who let their subconscious do the thinking are the real winners – under pressure, when trying too hard, people get tunnel vision.
 The hare brain likes to have things neat and tidy – and feel in control and does not like to feel helpless, confused or blocked.
 The tortoise mind can deal with problems that are more complicated than the hare brain can handle.

 Hare brain forces the situation to conform to the shapes and concepts we already know – breaking down the problems into pros and cons – the systematic approach – that doesn’t always give a wise answer.